 Bicep muscle strains happen because of various reasons.

-The severe stiffness that you feel after a long practicing session comes from micro-trauma, where a small amount of tears are in the muscle.
+The severe stiffness that you feel after a long session comes from micro-trauma, where a small amount of tears are in the muscle.
 Now every 10 minutes longer will increase that amount of tearing and the micro-trauma will turn into macro-trauma.
 This we call a muscle strain or tear.

 Symptoms of a bicep tear

-How bad is your bicep torn?
+How bad is your bicep tear?